cbh123/stickerbaker/README.md

 We pass a webhook to [Replicate](https://replicate.com).
 All the logic for the webhook lives in `lib/sticker_web/controllers/replicate_webhook_controller.ex`.
 The nice thing about this webhook is that we can refresh the page or disconnect and [Replicate](https://replicate.com) still handles the prediction queue for us.
 Once the prediction is ready, we upload it to Tigris (Replicate doesn't save our data for us) and then the sticker gets broadcast back to our `home_live.ex`.

+**Importantly**, because we're passing Replicate a webhook, for local dev you'll need [ngrok](https://ngrok.com) running to tunnel your localhost to a URL.
+Once you install ngrok run it with `ngrok http 4000` and paste the URL into your copied `.env` file.

+## Stack

 StickerBaker runs on:

 - [Replicate](https://replicate.com/fofr/sticker-maker?utm_source=project&utm_campaign=stickerbaker) to generate the stickers